Journey to Babel: Production

 Wyatt had been widely known for the 1950s sitcom Father Knows Best, where she played Elinor Donahue's mother.
-On a previous Star Trek episode, Donahue was a guest actor, playing Commissioner Nancy Hedford, who became Zefram Cochrane's "Companion".
+The episode which first aired the week prior to this episode, "Metamorphosis", featured Donahue as a guest actor, playing Commissioner Nancy Hedford, who became Zefram Cochrane's "Companion."

 This episode introduced the Andorian and Tellarite species.
 John Wheeler, the actor who played the Tellarite ambassador, Gav, had difficulty seeing through the eye holes in his prosthetic makeup and was forced to raise his head in a seemingly arrogant manner in order to see the other actors.
 The Andorian antennae (sprouting out of the back of the head in this and other episodes of the original series) were depicted in the later Star Trek: Enterprise series as coming out of the forehead and capable of movement.